 Along with the rapid spread of urbanization and the urban bias in development strategies has come this prolific growth of huge slums and shantytowns.
 From the favelas of Rio de Janeiro and the pueblos jovenes of Lima to the bustees of Kolkata and the bidonvilles of Dakar, such makeshift communities have been growing rapidly.
-Today, slum settlements represent over one-third of the urban population in all developing countries.
-Urban bias The notion that most governments in developing countries favor the urban sector in their development policies, thereby creating a widening gap between the urban and rural economies.
+Today, at least one billion people live in urban slum settlements, representing nearly one-third of the urban population in all developing countries.